David Moffett

 David Moffett (born 17 April 1947) is a businessman who has been the head of Sport England, New Zealand Rugby, Australia's National Rugby League, and the Welsh Rugby Union.
 Moffett has been involved in New Zealand politics, serving briefly on the board of the New Conservative Party and founding a political party, New NZ; this party later merged with the Outdoors Party and Moffett became its executive director.

 Biography

 David Moffett was born in Doncaster in Yorkshire, England.
 His family moved to Kenya when he was three, and he was raised in Kenya and Tanganyika during the last years of colonial Africa.
 He moved to Australia at age sixteen with his father after his parents split up.

-Moffett has at least one child: a son who he says he named after the rugby league player Graeme Langlands.
+Moffett has a son Graeme who he says he named after the rugby league player Graeme Langlands.
+Moffett also has a daughter named Kirsten.

 Moffett is a naturalised Australian, though as of 2019 Moffett was living in rural north Canterbury in New Zealand, owning 10 hectares as a blockholder.